LaboratoriesGlass & Ceramic Synthesis Lab (ETRL 322 & ETRL 326)

-In this laboratory, we conduct high temperature glass melting, hydrothermal ceramic synthesis, and aqueous processing of inorganic materials.
-Additional capabilities include electrical and magnetic property characterization.
+In this laboratory, we primarily conduct high temperature glass melting, hydrothermal ceramic synthesis, and aqueous processing of inorganic materials.
+This includes multiple furnaces with temperature ranges from 1200°C to 1800°C. Ovens for hydrothermal work as well as a atmosphere controlled tube furnace are also located here.
+Additional capabilities include impedance spectroscopy, millimeter wave spectroscopy, DTA-TGA, and pycnometer.

 In this laboratory, we perform temperature dependent measurement (4.2 K – 1000 K) of magnetic moment of materials (bulk metals, thin films, nanopowders, and minerals) using a state-of-art vibrating sample magnetometer.
 Because of its speed, this system is particularly good for taking minor loop and first order reversal curve data.

-In this laboratory, we perform high resoluton x-ray diffractometry measurements and analysis on all types of materials, but particularly ceramics glasses, and metals, using copper, cobalt and silver x-ray tubes.
+In this laboratory, we perform high resoluton x-ray diffractometry measurements and analysis on all types of materials, but particularly ceramics, glasses, and metals.
+Multiple X-ray tube sources are used including copper, cobalt and silver x-ray tubes.

 In this laboratory, we conduct syntheses of simulated used nuclear fuel to better understand the long-term storage and dissolution of nuclear fuel.

-Equipment includes: Carver multi-ton pellet press, rotary-evaporator, ball mill, and 1800°C tube furnace.
+Equipment includes: Carver multi-ton pellet press, rotary-evaporator, SPEX 8000M High-energy ball mill, and 1800°C tube furnace.

 Other WSU Materials Synthesis and Characterization FacilitiesMaterials Research Facilities

 Rapid Prototyping Facilities

 Peter Hooper GeoAnalytical Lab Franceschi Microscopy & Imaging Center In-Situ Reactive Surface Area Analysis Center